wustlcse/FAQ/docs/index.md

 Computer engineers are able to consider more options for applications that have performance, response, or error tolerance constraints.

-Because there is substantial overlap between the two majors of study, students can usually move between the two programs or pursue degrees in both (changes can be requested via [WebSTAC](https://acadinfo.wustl.edu/WSHome/Default.aspx)).
+Because there is substantial overlap between the two majors of study, students can usually move between the two programs or pursue degrees in both (changes can be requested via [WebSTAC](https://acadinfo.wustl.edu/WSHome/Default.aspx) See [WebSTAC Help](https://webstachelp.wustl.edu/academics/major-programs/)).
 Computer Engineering is only available as a "primary major", but Computer Science is available as both a primary major (which is possible via a "second degree") or via a Second Major.
 Usually the "Second Major" is most reasonable way to complete requirements of both Computer Science and Computer Engineering.

 Here are the requirements for each undergraduate degree: [B.S.
 Computer Engineering](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-computer-engineering/) (CoE) vs. [B.S.
 Computer Science](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-computer-science/) (CS).
 CoE requires more background in math and electrical engineering than CS.